soundglade/aimlab/guidelines/ui-components.md

 ## Component Library

 - We use shadcn/ui as our primary component library
-- Install missing shadcn/ui components using `npx shadcn@canary add componentname`
+- Install missing shadcn/ui components using `npx shadcn@latest add componentname`
 - Follow the implementation patterns in existing components for consistency

 ## UX Guidelines